 - Player 4 follows suit, and plays 7♣

-Even though, numerically, Player 3 had the highest value card, Player 3 did not follow suit and therefore cannot win the trick.
+Even though, numerically, Player 3 had the highest value card, Player 3 did not follow suit and therefore could not win the trick.

 The Q♠ may also be played at any time, even during the first trick.
 This makes Q♠ a “trump card”, one that does not have to follow suit and can still win the trick.
 Hearts are also trump cards, but may only be played after hearts have been “broken”.